Hit-and-run insurance

 Call your auto insurance company

-If you decide to file a claim on your auto insurance policy, you will need to call your carrier, or file the claim online or through an app.
+If you decide to file a claim on your auto insurance policy, you will need to call your carrier or agent, or file the claim online or through an app.
 Provide the carrier with your photos and notes, the police report number or an actual copy of the police report, if you have it.
 Calling to file a claim as soon as possible after an accident can be beneficial; some insurance companies and states have regulations surrounding how long after an accident you can file a claim.

 Depending on the coverage you carry on your auto insurance policy, you may have coverage for the damage to your own vehicle caused by hit-and-run accidents.
 While “hit-and-run insurance” is not its own policy type, there are several coverage types that could cover the expenses associated with this type of accident.
+Keep in mind that the optional coverage that protects you from hit-and-run losses varies by state regulations and your specific policy terms.

 - Uninsured motorist property damage coverage: This option, which is only available in a handful of states, pays for damage to your vehicle caused by someone without insurance, and may possibly be used for a hit-and-run accident.
 Just like with uninsured motorist bodily injury coverage, this option may require proof that the at-fault driver is uninsured.